repeaterjs/repeater/docs/07_combinators.md

 })();
 ```

-Note that it is important to call `timer.return` manually in a `finally` block to close the timer and ensure there are no unhandled promise rejections.
+*Note: it is important to call `timer.return` manually in a `finally` block to release the timer and ensure there are no unhandled promise rejections.*

 ## `Repeater.merge`